genericlady/gumball_machine/README.md

   def dispense
     if state == STATES[:HAS_QUARTER]
-      raise "Has quarter should never be the current state when dispensing." elsif state == STATES[:NO_QUARTER]
+      puts "Has quarter should never be the current state when dispensing." elsif state == STATES[:NO_QUARTER]
-      raise "You need to pay first."
+      puts "You need to pay first."
     elsif state == STATES[:SOLD_OUT]
-      raise "Sold out should never be the current state when dispensing." elsif state == STATES[:SOLD]
+      puts "Sold out should never be the current state when dispensing." elsif state == STATES[:SOLD]
       count = count - 1
       if count == 0